evisdrenova/gpt-rs/blog.md

 `The dog ran from the car`

-Previously, if we were computing the attention scores for the `dog` token then we would calculate teh attention scores and context vectors for every token in the input with a reference to the `dog` token.
+Previously, if we were computing the attention scores for the `dog` token then we would calculate the attention scores and context vectors for every token in the input with a reference to the `dog` token.

 Now, we will only calculate attention scores for the `The dog` tokens.

+One way to do this is to calculate the attention scores, apply a softmax and normalize the scores (rows sum to 1), mask attention scores, then renormalize since we now have zero'd out some of the values in the rows.